hltcoe/quicklime/README.md

 Usage
 -----

+Run the script using:

     showme.py CONCRETE_FILENAME

-Then point your browser at http://localhost:8080
+then point your browser at http://localhost:8080